larham/searchpass/README.md

 fi
 ```

-Read the output: it should be either (happily) not found, or "time to change".
+Read the output: it should be either "Not found, happy", or "time to change".

 Close the terminal window to clear the local password variables that were created above.